SFUStatgen/SFUStatgen.github.io/resources/computecan_filesquotas.md

 ## Unix groups

-On Unix, files have two levels of ownership, the "owner" (the user who created it) and the "group"
+On Unix, directories and files have two levels of ownership, the "owner" (the user who created it) and the "group"
 (the Unix group that the user belongs to).
 You can see the ownership of files using `ls -la`.
 For example,